Christopher P. Ramey

 THT: What inspires you and who has most influenced you?

-CPR: Learning, creativity, helping others and, of course, my family inspire me.
+CPR: Learning, creativity, technology, serving others and, of course, my family inspire me.
 I was blessed with two wonderful parents who inspired me every day of their lives.
 There were four boys in the family; we were competitive and highly disciplined.
 All four of us remain close.
-My wife and I have been married for almost 40 years.
+My wife and I have been married for over 40 years.
 We have two wonderful children and two gorgeous grandchildren.
 I still learn from my children and wife every day.

 In looking back, we were highly influenced by Mr. George Love.
-He owned Consolidation Coal and was CEO of Chrysler.
+He was an industrialist who owned Consolidation Coal and was CEO of Chrysler.
 My father reported to Mr. Love.
-We were allowed on the company planes/jets any time Mr. Love was flying.
+We were allowed on the company jets any time Mr. Love was flying.
 My dad served Mr. Love and Mr. Love reciprocated by taking care of my father.
 They taught me that loyalty is a core value for successful individuals.
 Sadly, a value that seems to be dwindling.

 Those who possess a brilliant mind inspire me.
-J. Robert Taglairino (Tag), president of Black Label Marketing, has been my mentor and friend for almost a decade.
-He possesses a brilliant mind.
-Ditto for Ron Kurtz, president of American Affluence Research Center.
-Today’s changing market requires more brilliant minds.
+Pam Danziger is my consulting partner and Ron Kurtz who’s been my mentor and friend for over a decade are both brilliant.
+J. Robert Taglairino (Tag), president of Black Label Marketing, was been my mentor and friend for almost a decade.
 We live in a consumer-centric world; brand entitlement is dead.
 Those who possess a great mind intuitively get it; whereas others don’t understand.
 It’s fair to say that every Home Trust International partner has a great mind.
 It’s integral to our criteria.
+Dr. Clotaire Rapaille and Uche Okonkwo have made a substantial impact on my life – with apologies to those I’m missing.

 THT: What is the best advice you ever received?